Dynamic mass generation and topological order in overscreened Kondo lattices: The phase diagram and the interpretation

-Can the bosonic gap closing lead to channel symmetry breaking?
-Since bosons are the byproduct of the Hubbard-Stratonovitch decoupling of the Kondo interaction, they do not condense as there are no conservation of boson numbers.
-A closer look at how the boson gap closes, reveals that the behavior of gapless bosons change within Phase I. For $\gamma<1$ (Phase Ia), the positive frequency population of bosons $n_b(\omega>0)\equiv\intoinf{\frac{\mathrm{d}\omega}{2\pi}}{n(\omega){\rm Tr}A_B(\omega-i\eta)}$ stays constant with temperature, whereas for $1<\gamma<2$, (Phase Ib) this positive frequency population decays to zero as a power-law $n_b(\omega>0)\sim T^{\xi}$.
-These two behaviors are shown in the inset of Fig.\,\ref{fig3}(d), as well as colormap of Fig.\,\ref{fig4}(c) and are in marked contrast to the exponential decay in Phase II, $n_b(\omega>0)\sim e^{-m_b/T}$.
-Therefore, there is an \emph{emergent conservation} of boson number in Phase Ia, which was certainly absent at the UV.
-At $T=0$, conserved bound-states reach zero energy and condense in one of the channels $a$, equivalent to spontaneous breaking of the channel symmetry.
-This is reflected in the divergence of uniform channel susceptibility $\chi_{\mathrm{ch}}(q=0)$, shown in Fig.\,\ref{fig4}(d).
-For $\gamma<1$, $\chi_{\mathrm{ch}}(q=0)$ diverges at low $T$, whereas it saturates at $\gamma>1$.
-The transition is also seen by varying $J_H$ \cite{SM}.
+Can the bosonic holon gap closing lead to channel symmetry breaking?
+Since these bosons are the byproduct of the Hubbard-Stratonovitch decoupling of the Kondo interaction, naively they should not condense as there is no conservation of boson numbers.
+However as discussed in the Results, the number of free holons does become conserved in Phase Ia.
+Such an \emph{emergent conservation} of boson number is certainly absent at the UV.
+At $T=0$, these number conserved bound states reach zero energy and condense in one of the channels, equivalent to spontaneous breaking of the channel symmetry.
+This is accompanied by the divergence of uniform channel susceptibility in Phase Ia.
+As $\gamma$ increases beyond $\gamma_c'$, the free holon number is no long conserved, and hence the channel symmetry is restored.